mocatfrio/network-programming/chat-server/chat-server.md

     ![](img/ss11.png)

-    All clients will get the messages, except client named "vincent" who is not a member because he is a boy.
+    All clients will get the messages, except client 4 who is not a member because he is a boy.

 7. Last, let's exit from TCurah using `#KELUAR#` command.